IATI/IATI-Extra-Documentation/en/organisation-standard/overview/iati-organisation.rst

 Considerations
 --------------
-When declaring an *iati-organisation* using the **IATI organisation standard** the following should be considered:
+When using the **IATI organisation standard** to declare an *iati-organisation*, the following should be considered:

 * Every ``iati-organisation`` must use a globally unique ``iati-identifier``

 * A publisher can set a default language and ``default-currency``, that is then used throughout the ``iati-activity``.
 This can be overridden in subsequent elements however.

+* The ``last-updated-datetime`` date must change whenever the value of any field within the associated ``iati-organisation`` changes.

 * The ``name`` can be repeated for different languages.

+* The free-text instance of ``name`` should avoid use of text in CAPITALS, where possible.

 Further guidance
 ----------------